bioinformatics-ca/EPI_2021/epi2020_module5_lab.md

 * You will get a grid with all available datasets for IHEC Core Assays, on the hg38 assembly.
     * You can filter out visible datasets in the grid using the filtering options at the right of the grid.

-* Go back to the Overview page (`Home` on the top menu), and select the following categories of datasets: "Histone" for the "Muscle" cell type, on the "hg19" reference genome.
+* Go back to the Overview page (`Home` on the top menu), and select the following categories of datasets: On the "hg19" reference genome, "Histone" experiments for the "Muscle" cell type.
 Click on `View selected`.

 ![img](img/module5/portal_select_from_overview.png)

 * Only these categories will now get displayed in the grid.
-Expand the "Muscle" category by clicking on the black triangle, and select the following grid cells:
+Expand the "Muscle" category by clicking on the black triangle, and select the following grid cell:

 ![img](img/module5/portal_muscle_h3k27ac.png)

 #### Visualizing the tracks

-* Click on the "Visualize" for the UCSC Genome Browser, at the bottom of the grid.
+* Click on the "Send" button for the UCSC Genome Browser, at the bottom of the grid.

 ![img](img/module5/portal_send_to_ucsc.png)